fvilarinho/framework/README.md

 Contribution
 ============

-If you want to contribute with us, just fork the project that is located in GitHub ([https://www.github.com/fvilarinho/framework]([https://www.github.com/fvilarinho/framework)) and then make a pull request.
+If you want to contribute with us, fork the project located in GitHub ([https://www.github.com/fvilarinho/framework]([https://www.github.com/fvilarinho/framework)) and then make a pull request.
 We will analyze your code and check if it can be incorporated as soon as possible.
 You can also report a bug or request a new feature.

 Build Status